Prednisone for Dogs: Pros & Cons

 We do want to note that dog owners should not give their pups yucca root on a daily basis.
-Too much yucca root as the potential to irritate the digestive tract.
+Too much yucca root may irritate the digestive tract.

 Echinacea is a wonderful, natural way to boost your dog's immune system.
-While it is very beneficial there is one downside.
-Eventually, your pup's body gets used to the herbal supplement and therefore stops responding to it.
+There is one downside, though: eventually, your pup's body gets used to the herbal supplement and therefore stops responding to it.

 The herbal solution stimulates the secretion of hormones by the adrenal gland.
 That's right, it aids in producing the same hormones that prednisone aims to produce, except licorice root is all natural.

-Ginger is another excellent way to reduce inflammation as well as associated pain and swelling.
+Ginger is another excellent natural way to reduce inflammation and associated pain and swelling.

 Along with a great, health-conscious diet, we encourage pet parents to not overlook the benefits stemming from a consistent exercise regimen and physical therapy when seeking to heal specific conditions.

 At the end of the day, trust us when we say that we understand your undying need to ensure that your pup lives the best life possible.
-In order for this to be possible, as pet owners, we have to know everything we can about what we are giving our fur babies.
+For this to be possible, as pet owners, we have to know everything we can about what we are giving our fur babies.

 Understanding the dangers of conventional medicine is not an effort to scare our readers away from Western medicine but rather to educate.
 When you know better, you do better.
 Consider a holistic, natural source of healing.
 You won't regret it.